iAmCriptic/tuerstehergame/docs/SECURITY.md

 ## Version changes
 ### 1.0.1 -- Planned for 22.01.2024
   Thats Only the plans for the release.
 Patchnotes Will be Released on Release date
-  - Added Pause Button in Game
+  - Added Pause Button in Game :white_check_mark:
   - Added New Levels
   - Added Volume adjustments  :white_check_mark:
   - Added Info why you lost a Live
   - Changes Point System  :white_check_mark: